jessicadoanes/VBAHW2/README.md

 ## Background

-You are well on your way to becoming a programmer and Excel master!
-In this homework assignment you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.
+In this homework assignment, I used VBA scripting to analyze real stock market data.

 ### Files